Excerpts from Jim Conrad's

 A common bush or small tree around here flowering now is a CITHAREXYLUM species, possibly C. berlandieri, sometimes known in English as Fiddlewood.
 The lustrous fruits start out as green ovaries, turn orangish, and then at maturity finally black.
-You can see the fruits at the right.
+You can see the fruits below.

 The fruits of several species turn orange or red before maturing to black.
 For example, blackberries and several viburnum, mulberry and plum species follow the same green --> red --> black pattern.
 Therefore, is there an advantage to this color-changing strategy?
 For example, might the red fruits attract birds who come and then eat the black, ripe fruits, whose seeds are more ready for dispersal?